 If you sign up to receive emails from us, the personal information that you provide to us (email address and name) will be collected by Mailchimp and stored on our database called Salesforce.
 When you are sent an email, Mailchimp will collect your IP address, the location where you received the email, if you open the email, where you click on the email, and if the email address bounced back.

-5. Click on Wales notification email sign up
+5. the welsh agenda notification email sign up

-If you sign up to receive Click on Wales article notification emails from us, the personal information that you provide to us (email address and name) will be collected by Mailchimp and stored on our database called Salesforce.
+If you sign up to receive the welsh agenda article notification emails from us, the personal information that you provide to us (email address and name) will be collected by Mailchimp and stored on our database called Salesforce.
 When you are sent an email, Mailchimp will collect your IP address, the location where you received the email, if you open the email, where you click on the email, and if the email address bounced back.

 Our legal basis for collecting this data